 The natural gas supply pressure should be a maximum of 7" w.c. and minimum of 5" w.c.
 The burner manifold pressure is factory set to 3.5" w.c.
-High Fire, 1.5" w.c.
-Low Fire.
-The input rating of the furnace is based on 1000 BTU/cu. ft. gas with a specific gravity of 0.6.

 Since heating values for the gas vary geographically, the actual furnace input and output will vary accordingly.
 For example, natural gas with a 1000 BTU/cu. ft. heating value will reduce the input to 93% of the rated input.
 Natural gas with a 1100 BTU/cu. ft. heating value will increase the input to approximately 103% of the rated input.
 This is not usually a problem; however, adjustments to compensate for this can be made by minor adjustments to the burner manifold pressure or by changing the burner orifice size.